s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 ### Sliding BlackBox

 The Sliding BlackBox approach follows the strategy of covering a part of the raw image with a black box.
 To do this, a black box slides over the raw image step by step in columns and rows.
 The black box slides over the image in vertically and horizontally direction with a 50% overlap in each case.
 This creates a data set of images with the black box always placed in a different position.
-Together with the raw image, the data set is then applied to the Planet-V2.
+Together with the raw image, the data set is then applied to the PlaNet.
 For the raw image, the geocell with the highest probability is detected.
-The scores for all images in the dataset predicted by the Planet-V2 in relation to the previously detected geocell are saved and provided for the creation of the heatmap.
-Each area of the heatmap is colored according to its score.
+The scores for all images in the data set predicted by the PlaNet in relation to the previously detected geocell are saved and provided for the creation of the heat map.
+Each area of the hea tmap is colored according to its score.
 For better visualization, the display is converted to relative values and a suitable colour gradient is used.
 Areas that are likely to have a greater influence on the neural network's decision are colored yellow.
 Less important image areas are colored purple.

 ### Superpixel

-The concept of superpixels is akin to that of the [Sliding BlackBox](https://github.com/s7jaweig/EXML-WS-23-24---Planet-V2/tree/main?tab=readme-ov-file#sliding-blackbox).
+The concept of Superpixels is akin to that of the [Sliding BlackBox](https://github.com/s7jaweig/EXML-WS-23-24---Planet-V2/tree/main?tab=readme-ov-file#sliding-blackbox).
 The image is initially partitioned into superpixels, which are regions of similarity within an image, such as the sky, buildings, or vegetation.
 Typically, an image is divided into approximately 15 superpixels, although the exact number depends on the context being depicted.
 The aim is to identify which region has a significant impact on the final outcome.
-The Planet is then applied to the original image.
+The PlaNet is then applied to the original image.
 The geocell with the highest output is identified and applied to each superpixel.
 Only the geocell with the corresponding score that produced the maximum output for the original image is of interest.
 The scores are then compared to determine which area of the image had a significant impact on the original image's result.
 To enhance comprehension of the results, the score values of the superpixels are scaled to a range of 0 to 255 and displayed in colour within the image.

 ### Network